Church Secretaries

 It is the Pastoral Committee that oversees the process of churches declaring vacancies when a Minister moves or retires, and approaches suitable people to provide a Visionary Companion and/ or Interim Moderator role during a vacancy or long term absence of a Minister.
 In recent months this process has been revised and details of the Deployment Strategy and how this works for local churches can be found here

-Churches may also be involved with a Local Ministry and Mission review (LMMR).
+Churches may also be involved with a Local Ministry and Mission review (LMMR) although these are now optional with the materials available for churches to use themselves where helpful

 Training and Development